theycallme-batman/The-Burger-House/README.md

 4. **Data Storage**:
     - **Azure Data Lake Storage (ADLS)**: Stores raw data received directly from Databricks, providing scalable and cost-effective storage.
-    - **SQL Server**: Acts as the destination for processed and transformed data.
+    - **Snowflake**: Acts as the destination for processed and transformed data.
 This is the primary source for analytical reporting and dashboard creation.

 5. **Data Visualization**:
     - A dashboard is created using data from the destination SQL Server to visualize key business metrics, such as sales performance, order volume, and customer preferences across different regions.